admiralyeoj/resume/resume.md

 <p class="date">July 2024 - Current</p>

-- Using PHP, Javascript and MySQL, CSS to create custom WordPress themes and plugins to create robust websites.
+- Using PHP, JavaScript and MySQL, CSS to create custom WordPress themes and plugins to create robust websites.
 Using Rest APIs and GraphQL to create functionality and integration with 3rd party software and services (e.g., Google APIs, Salesforce, Keap) to ensure the client's needs were met.
 - Worked with clients to identify, debug, and fix issues to ensure optimal performance
 - Working with front-end developers, I help create custom functionality for Custom Themes and Plugins in different Websites and Web apps.
 - Collaborated with clients to manage expectations and ensure deadlines were met, contributing to the smooth execution of the project.